Red Sox vs. Astros Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Rafael Devers and others are listed when the Houston Astros host the Boston Red Sox at Minute Maid Park on Monday (at 8:10 PM ET).
+Player props can be found for Kyle Tucker and Rafael Devers, among others, when the Houston Astros host the Boston Red Sox at Minute Maid Park on Tuesday at 8:10 PM ET.

 Bet on this matchup or its props with BetMGM!